Mount Elbrus-standard route as viewed from Cheget Peak.

 For those who have done Elbrus, the route up from the 17,700' saddle has changed a little.
 Used to switchback up into some light rock bands ("light" as they're mostly snow covered) and then straight up about 300' to the summit ridge.
 Now the route continues to traverse on a narrow, exposed snow path leaving a straight shot of only 150' or so to the summit ridge. -Steve Bonowski

 An ice axe and crampons are always needed.
-In normal conditions a rope is not needed, but some groups still take one, as well as a harnesses.
+In normal conditions a rope is not needed, but some groups still take one, as well as a harness.
 The route usually has wands along its entire length, but it wouldn't hurt to bring some along just in case.
 Full expedition clothing is required.
 Even though the mountain is easy in a technical sense, the weather can be extremely cold and stormy.